SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/Ingestion.md

 ### Event Hubs Sinks

 Once the measures were successfully augmented with the SAP IoT mapping information, the measures are sent to the following two downstream Event Hubs.
-1. Processed Timeseries Out
+1. Processed Time Series Out
-2. ADX Timeseries
+2. ADX Time Series

-Measures will be written in AVRO format to the **Processed Timeseries Out** Event Hub.
+Measures will be written in AVRO format to the **Processed Time Series Out** Event Hub.

-Measures are written to the ADX Timeseries Event Hub in JSON format.
+Measures are written to the ADX Time Series Event Hub in JSON format.
 The Azure reference implementation configures this Event Hub as ingestion source for
  ADX.

 ## Support for device formats